IRL-CT/Developing-and-Designing-Interactive-Devices/README.md

 ## Office Hours

-The main time to talk to the teaching team about your labs or projects are during the Thursday labs.
+The main time to talk to the teaching team about your labs or projects are during the Wednesday labs.

 Outside of that time, Professor Ju is generally available on Slack, and usually respond within hours during their working day, and by the next working day otherwise.

-The TAs office hours will be on Fridays.
+The TAs office hours will be on [TBD].